-Real-time monitoring and early warning systems, such as the cloud-based e-Aabhas software developed by India's NHPC Limited, are indispensable for embedding disaster resilience in the infrastructure sector.
-These systems can provide timely warnings against flood risks, enabling governments and communities to take appropriate action.
+Real-time monitoring and early warning systems such as cloud-based E-Abhas software developed by India's NHPC Limited, are indispensable for embedding disaster resilience in the infrastructure sector.
+These systems can provide timely warnings against flood risks, enabling governments and communities to take appropriate actions.